 Augustus Frederick Alfred Lafosse - Photographer

-|...General Sir Gerald Graham, VC.
-During his time in the Sudan Haslam found time to publish several article concerning the health and care of camels which appeared in publications that included the British Veterinary Journal (July, 1885 and
+Sudan, Haslam found time to publish several articles concerning the health and care of camels which appeared in publications that included the British Veterinary Journal (July 1885 and

 Vol. XXII, 1886).
-Remained with the British garrison in Suakin after the withdrawal of the Field Force until 11 March 1887 when
+He remained with the British garrison at Suakin after the withdrawal of the Field Force until 11 March 1887, when he proceeded to India.
+Oddly, I have not been able to

-proceeded to India.
-He appears not of have qualified for either the Egypt Medal or the usually associated Khedive’s Star.
+locate his name in the rolls for either the Egypt Medal or the usually associated Khedive’s Star.

 armed men and a number of bearers, Haslam’s small group was attacked by a larger Wakikuyu force near Dongo Sabuk on 28 July.
 His bearers fled and the four armed men were quickly

 killed after a brief fight.
-Haslam seems to have fallen with a spear thrust to the back.
-His much mutilated body was found four days later by Captain Cooper and Dr. White.
+Haslam is said to have fallen with a spear thrust to the back.
+His much-mutilated body was found four days later by Captain Cooper and Dr. White.
 Captain Alfred

-Joseph Haslam was buried at a small, now almost forgotten cemetery near Fort Smith, near what is now Kabete, Kenya.
+Joseph Haslam was buried at a small, now almost forgotten cemetery at Fort Smith, near what is now Kabete, Kenya.
 Today only two other nearby graves still exist there, that of William

-Alfred Harrison who was killed by a loin in October of 1898 and that of Captain Robert Henry Nelson (d.
-1892) who had previously traveled with Henry Morton Stanley.
+Alfred Harrison, who was killed by a loin in October of 1898 and that of Captain Robert Henry Nelson (d.
+1892), who had previously traveled with Henry Morton Stanley.
 Both Haslam and

 Harrison rest beneath identical tombs (now partially buried) which were raised by the Uganda Railway Service.

-author Denis Brian tells how Col. Patterson (of the lions of Tsavo fame) knew Captain Haslam and believed the Wakikuyu may have killed him after observing
+Victory, author Denis Brian tells how Lieutenant Colonel J. H. Patterson (of the lions of Tsavo fame) knew Captain Haslam and believed the Wakikuyu may have killed him after observing

-him dissecting dead cattle and then suspecting him of practicing witchcraft.
+him dissecting dead cattle and suspecting him of practicing witchcraft.

 Alfred Joseph Haslam M.D., F.R.C.V.S. was promoted as follows:

-Veterinary-Lieutenant – 4 February, 1885
+Veterinary-Lieutenant – 4 February 1885.

-Seconded for Service in Uganda – 1 June, 1897
+Seconded for Service in Uganda – 1 June 1897.